-Hanoi Old Quarter is located on the northeast of Hanoi, belonged to Hoan Kiem district.
+Hanoi Old Quarter is located in the northeast of Hanoi, and belonged to Hoan Kiem district.
 The location of the old town was purposely in between the imperial citadel and the red river which is considered an advantageous area for trading development.

 Old Quarter’s history was dated back to the 11th century when King Ly Thai To decided to move the capital from Hoa Lu (Ninh Binh) to Hanoi.
-From 13thcentury, the place began to attract craftsmen from all over the neighbor areas, through the time organized themselves into craft cooperatives and guilds.
-Inhabitants from the same villages flocked together and operated on the same street, making the streets to have a homogenous look.
+From the 13thcentury, the place began to attract craftsmen from all over the neighboring areas, and through time organized themselves into craft cooperatives and guilds.
+Inhabitants from the same villages flocked together and operated on the same street, making the streets have a homogenous look.

-In the 15th century, there were at least 36 crafts guilds in the quarter which doesn’t equal to 36 streets but double that number – 76 streets.
-Streets that belonged to a craft guild will be name “Hang” (wares) following by the name of the product the guild was specialized in.
-For example, Hang Tre street indicated that the street where bamboo (tre) wares were being sold.
+In the 15th century, there were at least 36 crafts guilds in the quarter which doesn’t equal 36 streets but double that number – 76 streets.
+Streets that belonged to a craft guild will be named “Hang” (wares) followed by the name of the product the guild specialized in.
+For example, Hang Tre street indicated the street where bamboo (tre) wares were being sold.

 Storekeepers back in the time were taxed according to the width of their storefront, so the storage and living space moved to the rear of the buildings.
 Consequently, the long and narrow buildings called tube houses became a familiar image in the Old Quarter.
 A typical measurement for such houses is 3m wide by 60m long.

 In the 19th century, the area had been developed into a market network system.
 On the east was the busy residence together with the markets and crafts guilds.
 The business was constantly blooming ever since.
-On the north and the west sides lied the crafts villages and agricultural village.
+On the north and the west sides lay the crafts villages and agricultural villages.

 With the French influence in the 50s, western-styled architecture prevailed against the traditional Vietnamese and Chinese architecture styles.
 Fusion blends between East and West not only in architecture but also in culture became trending.

 I’ve always been surprised at the fact that I never ran out of things to do at Hanoi Old Quarter even if I did not plan in advance.
 Hanoi Old Quarter is a maze of small alleys where you can find all the things that you never knew that you need.
-From all kinds of street foods, restaurants, sidewalk cafés to scared pagodas, grandeur opera house and rustic Long Bien Bridge.
-You’ll walk through dozens and dozens amaze.
+From all kinds of street foods, restaurants, and sidewalk cafés to scared pagodas, grandeur opera houses and rustic Long Bien Bridge.
+You’ll walk through dozens and dozens amazed.